A male and female courting near Ulley.

 Day 14: Trek to Zingchen, and Return to Leh: After a short trek to the trailhead, drive to Leh and enjoy free time.
 Hotel accommodations.

-For more information about snow leopard conservation and ecotourism development in Ladakh, please see the Snow Leopard Conservancy website.
+For more information about snow leopard conservation, please see Snow Leopard Conservancy website.